-- IN.4.7.1 All or portions of the Tractive System may be sealed - IN.4.7.2 Electric Vehicles must pass Electrical Technical Inspection before being allowed to attempt Mechanical Technical Inspection. - IN.4.7.3 Electric Vehicles may only be moved around the competition site or participate in Static events with the HVD disconnected until they have passed Electrical Technical Inspection.
+- IN.4.7.1 All or portions of the Tractive System and other components may be sealed - IN.4.7.2 Electric Vehicles must pass Electrical Technical Inspection and Mechanical Technical Inspection before the vehicle may attempt any further Inspections. - IN.4.7.3 Electric Vehicles may only be moved around the competition site or participate in Static events with the HVD disconnected until they have passed Electrical Technical Inspection.